DinoBansigan/dinobansigan/input/posts/tips-for-working-with-production-databases.md

    - Database
    - SQL Server
 ---
-A few weeks ago, a co-worker unintentionally ran migration scripts on a Production database.
-Obviously this caused some problems and our boss had to scramble to rollback the changes.
+Unintentionally running data manipulation scripts on a Production database is obviously bad.
 In this post, I'll share some tips for working with Production databases so the same thing doesn't happen to you.

 ### 1. Check your Database Connections